 Psychotherapy Approaches

-Psychodynamic psychotherapy
+Psychoanalytic psychotherapy

 The long-term goal of this approach is to help each individual fully express their talents and abilities, connect more fully with those in their lives, and empower them with the skills to be resilient, positive and hopeful for whatever life has to offer.